thjread/thjread-blog/about.markdown

 ---
 # About me

 I'm currently a third year student studying maths at Trinity College, Cambridge.
+My main interest is category theory, and I'm also interested in functional programming and computer proof assistants.

 Find me on